Use this simple method to correct your child and get your child to listen to you and obey your instructions. This is a positive discipline technique.

 Now let’s say your boss catches you doing something you aren’t supposed to do.
-You may have broke the rule intentionally or you may have done so unintentionally.
+You may have broken the rule intentionally or you may have done so unintentionally.
 Motive is irrelevant to this game.

-Now imagine how your child feels when you correct him or her and do the same thing your “boss” just did.
-How do you think your child feels?
+Now imagine how your child feels when you correct him or her and do the same thing your “boss” just did to you.

 When you give your child, of any age, instruction or redirection, allow him to surrender with dignity.

 Understanding What it Means to Surrender with Dignity